Yiju-Li-dev/myShare/cse141l/cse141L_project.md

 You will submit a written report that contains all of the required components of Milestones 1 and 2.
 It is your responsibility to make this report clear and well-organized.
 - Your report should be a single document, in PDF form.
 - Exception: You may include your program implementations as separate “source code” files if you wish.

+# Milestone 3 — An Assembler & Early Integration

+Assemblers convert human-readable assembly code to computer-readable machine code.
+Your code from Milestone 1 is the former, but your processors will need the latter.

+## Milestone 3 Objectives
+Implement an assembler.
+Begin the process of integrating your processor components.

+## Tasks
+1. Write an assembler which converts your assembly code from Milestone 1 into 9-bit binary machine code.
+We will provide sample code, but you may use any language you wish.
+This should be a fairly simple string access, map, print sequence.
+2. If you have not already done so in Milestone 2, write a top-level SystemVerilog model of your design which instantiates the ALU, fetch (program counter) unit, instruction memory (either inside fetch or separate), register file, data memory, control decoder, and any other blocks you need.
+This does not need to actually run the three problems yet — that will be the final piece — but it should compile cleanly in both Questa/ModelSim and Quartus II.

+## Milestone 3 Components
+Your Milestone 3 report should add on to your Milestone 2 report.
+Your Milestone 3 report must include a changelog that indicates where any significant changes have been made since your Milestone 2 submission.
+Your Milestone 3 reports must add the following.
+You may add these to existing sections in your report or add new sections, as you deem appropriate:
+- An example of input to and output from your assembler.
+    - [unlikely]: If your assembler does anything beyond what a ‘normal’ assembler would be expected to do, explain this as well.
+- Your Architectural Overview figure should be revised with more detail / needed updates.
+[Might you be able to automate this drawing now?]

+## What to Submit?
+You will submit a written report that contains all of the required components of Milestones 1, 2, and 3.
+It is your responsibility to make this report clear and well-organized.
+WI22 - CSE141L CC-BY-NC-ND © Pat Pannuto, John Eldon, Dean Tullsen, & the UCSD Architecture Faculty v.1.0.0
+16
+Your report should be a single document, in PDF form.
+- Exception: You may include your program implementations as separate “source code” files if you wish.